mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 All drivers that implement a connection pool MUST provide an API that allows users to subscribe to events emitted from the pool.
+Conceptually, event emission is instantaneous, i.e., one may talk about the instant an event is emitted,
+and represents the start of an activity of delivering the event to a subscribed user.

 Detailed Design
 ===============